 We visit this structure in Greenwich Park built in 1675 by Sir Christopher Wren.
 Literally, a time capsule where we find some of the answers to the mysteries of chronology, including Harrison’s famous nautical clocks designed to conquer the problem of calculating longitude at sea.

 We also have the opportunity of straddling the World Meridian Line, the exact point where East meets West, and nearby capture one of the best panoramic views of London.
 Finally, we take a brief look around the original Greenwich Village, noting famous past residents.

 A DAY IN GREENWICH PRIVATE TOUR – NOTES

 Tour price includes:

-- Personal qualified guide/driver-guide.
+- Personal qualified guide.

 - Private guided tours of all attractions in your itinerary except where stated.

 - Tickets to attractions: These are usually pre-booked by us at the attraction’s standard rate including any transaction fees.

 - The cost of meals or refreshments.